Investing in our Community’s Future

 Global Trade & Logistics Class

 The Port offers an award-winning 11-week Global Trade & Logistics class for Oxnard Union High School District (OUHSD) and Vista Real students.
 Until further notice, the program will be conducted via Zoom.

-Application deadline is September 18.
+The next class series will be in Spring 2021.
 Interested students should speak with their career counselor for more information.